-And the only thing that I could really muster in that moment was, “Mmm, this is a teaching moment.”
+And the only thing that I could really muster at that moment was, “Mmm, this is a teaching moment.”
 So I said, “You probably shouldn’t say that to a child.”
 And she said, “Well, that’s just how I feel.”
 And that was incredibly difficult for me to handle… again, thinking about, wait a minute.
-I was the good kid.
+I was a good kid.
 I had been working. [crosstalk 00:09:54] I just put makeup on my dad’s dead body.
 Like I’m winning and yet you’re not enough.
-You’re not enough because you don’t fit this criteria and that was a really pivotal moment for me, Mitch… really, where I went there are going to be these moments in my life and it’s not always this hyperbolic, but there are moments where if I choose, I get to decide, do I make you happy or do I make me happy?
+You’re not enough because you don’t fit these criteria and that was a really pivotal moment for me, Mitch… really, where I went there are going to be these moments in my life and it’s not always this hyperbolic, but there are moments where if I choose, I get to decide, do I make you happy or do I make me happy?
 And sometimes it’s that extreme.
-And I thought in that moment, all right if push is going to come to shove, I choose me.
-I choose me, and up until that point I had told my husband, “Okay, we’re going to my mom’s house.
-Same thing that you had shared with me anecdotally about your family.
+And I thought at that moment, all right if a push is going to come to shove, I choose me.
+I choose me, and up until that point, I had told my husband, “Okay, we’re going to my mom’s house.
+The same thing that you had shared with me anecdotally about your family.
 Here’s what we don’t talk about.
 We don’t talk about Jon Steward.
 We don’t talk about abortion.
 We don’t talk about South Park.
 We do not cuss.
 Don’t drink… all of it.”

 Mitch Matthews: That’s right.